Why I Became A Doula

 - Breastfeeding Support

-I also enjoy Photography as a hobby and love to record your birth experience through photos and/or video.
+I am also a Photographer and love to record your birth experience through photos and/or video.

 - Birth Doula Training -- Full Circle Midwifery, Anne Fuller - 1991

 - Founding Member of Volunteer Doula Project at Berkeley Primary Care Clinic - 1991-1992

 - (Supported low income, underinsured, and teen moms that were cared for by Midwives and delivered their babies at Alta Bates Hospital in Berkeley, CA